eosfor/eosfor.github.io/content/article/more-notebooks-ps/index.md

 ## How to Use It

-In our last visual tale (video), we chatted about syncing up VSCode with Jupyter.
+Last time, we chatted about syncing up VSCode with Jupyter.
 This time, let’s unravel how to craft such a notebook that's eager to leap beyond the VSCode boundaries.

 For this endeavor, we summon [Binder](https://mybinder.org) and Docker.
 A script of this sacred ritual can be found [here](https://github.com/eosfor/scripting-notes/blob/main/Dockerfile).
 The [Binder scripture](https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html) mentions that Docker should be invoked only in mundane circumstances.
 My case is far from mundane; I beckon a kernel that's not a usual guest, and had to call upon some extra magical tools, like `minizinc`.
 This Dockerfile scripts a Docker image, forging an environment based on Jupyter Notebook with additional spell components and configurations.
 Here's a brief saga of each step in this Dockerfile: